arangodb/docs/3.10/administration-reduce-memory-footprint.md

 against **many** simultaneously uncommitted transactions.

 Another way to limit actual transaction size is "intermediate commits".
-This is a setting which leads to the behavior that ArangoDB will automatically commit large write operations while they are executed.
+This is a setting which leads to the behavior that ArangoDB automatically commits large write operations while they are executed.
 This of course goes against the whole concept of a transaction, since parts of a transaction which have already been committed cannot be rolled back any more.
 Therefore, this is a rather desperate measure to prevent RAM overusage.
-You can control this with the options
+You can control this with the following options:

 ```
 --rocksdb.intermediate-commit-count
 --rocksdb.intermediate-commit-size
 ```

-The first configures automatic intermediate commits based on the number of documents touched in the transaction (default is 1000000).
-The second configures intermediate commits based on the total size of the documents touched in the transaction (default is 512MB).
+The first option configures automatic intermediate commits based on the number of documents touched in the transaction (default is `1000000`).
+The second configures intermediate commits based on the total size of the documents touched in the transaction (default is `512MB`).

 RocksDB compactions